100-mph Fastballs: The Hardest Throwing Pitchers in Baseball History

-Walter Perry Johnson (November 6, 1887 – December 10, 1946), has never been recorded throwing a baseball at 100 mph or more.
+Walter Perry Johnson (November 6, 1887 – December 10, 1946), was never recorded throwing a baseball at 100 mph or more.
 He lived and played in a time when instruments for measuring a baseball's speed didn't exist.
-His statistics indicate that his pitches very likely reached those speeds.
+His statistics, however, indicate that his pitches very likely reached those speeds.

 Johnson faced all the early legends of the sport.
 He was regarded as the fastest throwing pitcher ever seen by most of them.
 Ty Cobb had the following to say,